November 11th, 2018

 I normalized the triangles and made a map where each triangle is associated to a unique color.
 This way I could easily associate each pixel of the final image to a pixel in the sources images and perform a fast mapping.

-In a first time I processed the images in batch to make sure I could resume the process if it was interrupted.
-This approach produced undesirable artifacts so I abandonned it, but I kept some images generated that way to create this sequence.
+In a first time I processed the images in batches to make sure I could resume the process if it was interrupted.

-This is the image generated by this process using 30,000 portraits.
+This is the image generated using 30,000 portraits.

 15 additional portraits were added on top of this image to produce a more natural face.

 By far the most collossal task in this project was the collection of all the original photos.
 This hard work was done by a team from F&F who scanned thousands of pages from dozens of books.

 A website shows a selection of the images that compose the portrait.